 The Legislature has expressed interest in how the university system could spend more efficiently.
 For example, public colleges and universities could offer more courses online, limit spending on athletics, or use more adjunct faculty instead of tenured professors.

 Alternative funding formulas

 One way the Legislature could push for public colleges and universities to spend more efficiently would be to link funding to student enrollment or educational outcomes, instead of granting an arbitrary lump sum.

-Some states have passed laws to cap how much universities may raise tuition, such as limiting increases to a certain percentage each year, or tying them to changes in the state’s median income.
+Some states have assed laws to cap how much universities may raise tuition, such as limiting increases to a certain percentage each year, or tying them to changes in the state’s median income.
 Others legislate how much universities can spend on certain programs.
 These caps can keep tuition low, but might put more pressure on legislators to use state funds to make up any shortfall in a school’s budget.

 In Maryland, lawmakers have addressed this challenge by creating a stabilization fund—a special ‘rainy day’ fund for the public university system which can be tapped when revenue drops or costs go up to take the pressure off tuition rates.